chrisjgilbert/CV/README.md

 Creative problem solving has therefore been an invaluable skill to transfer to development, which necessitates it and I feel I have developed it further whilst at Makers - solving some difficult challenges.

-* I won a 2016 Silver LIA award for an Xbox Radio commercial.
+* I won a 2016 Silver LIA award for an Xbox Radio commercial and various promax awards for my work with Comedy Central and Cartoon Network.
 * I was the guitarist and co-songwriter in a signed band between 2010-2013 which included releasing a full length album on Naim Edge and playing at Reading & Leeds festival.

 ### Communication